Mississippi State vs. South Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Mississippi State Performance Insights

-- The Bulldogs rank 128th in college basketball with 97.5 points scored per 100 possessions, and 13th in college basketball defensively with 80.2 points conceded per 100 possessions.
+- The Bulldogs rank 128th in college basketball by averaging 97.5 points per 100 possessions on offense, and defensively are 13th in college basketball, allowing 80.2 points per 100 possessions.

-- Mississippi State and its opponents have been mostly even in the turnover battle.
-The Bulldogs commit 12.2 per game (224th in college basketball) and force 12.5 (146th in college basketball play).
+- Mississippi State and its opponents have been relatively even in the turnover battle.
+The Bulldogs commit 12.2 per game (224th in college basketball) and force 12.5 (146th in college basketball action).

 South Carolina Performance Insights

-- The Gamecocks have a +161 scoring differential, topping opponents by 12.4 points per game.
-They're putting up 75.5 points per game, 173rd in college basketball, and are giving up 63.1 per contest to rank 22nd in college basketball.
+- The Gamecocks outscore opponents by 12.4 points per game (posting 75.5 points per game, 173rd in college basketball, and conceding 63.1 per contest, 22nd in college basketball) and have a +161 scoring differential.

-- South Carolina prevails in the rebound battle by an average of 5.3 boards.
-It records 37.1 rebounds per game (161st in college basketball) compared to its opponents' 31.8.
+- South Carolina comes out on top in the rebound battle by an average of 5.3 boards.
+It collects 37.1 rebounds per game (161st in college basketball) compared to its opponents' 31.8.

-- South Carolina hits 2.9 more threes per contest than the opposition, 8.8 (70th in college basketball) compared to its opponents' 5.9.

-- South Carolina forces 9.9 turnovers per game (329th in college basketball) while committing 9.2 (22nd in college basketball).
+- South Carolina has committed 9.2 turnovers per game (22nd in college basketball) while forcing 9.9 (329th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.